AnMoreau/PyMoosh/README.md

 ## References and Scientific Publications

 ### Technical Documentation
-For a detailed technical description of PyMoosh, see our [arXiv paper](https://arxiv.org/abs/2309.00654).
+For a detailed and regularly updated technical description of PyMoosh, see our [arXiv paper](https://arxiv.org/abs/2309.00654).

 ### Tutorial Papers
 PyMoosh has been released with a trilogy of tutorial papers, that are open access: